ethereumclassic/ethereumclassic.github.io/content/blog/2023-01-24-erigon-explained/index.md

 In our first four articles we have explained the basics of what are networks, blockchains, and cryptocurrencies; the differences between blockchain software and blockchain protocols; whether there are software clients and servers in cryptocurrency networks; and what is Ethereum Classic's position in the segment of Ethereum Virtual Machine (EVM) blockchains.

-In this article we will apply all this knowledge to explain what is the Erigon software client that works with Ethereum Classic, and what are its features, types, and functions.
+In this article we will apply all this knowledge to explain what is the Erigon software client that will work with Ethereum Classic, and what are its features, types, and functions.

 ## Ethereum Classic Is a Network, a Blockchain, and a Cryptocurrency